 I only decided to make them myself for the first time last year though.
 They’re so gooey and decadent that I thought they were probably going to be a pain.
 I was wrong!
 I made them that one time last year and I’ve already made two batches this year.

-Making Butter Tarts
+Canadian Butter Tarts Origins

 The basic recipe we use in from my Baba’s old Ukrainian Catholic Women’s League cookbook.
 My mom, and now I, know exactly which page number to go to: 91.